 Reviewing MSG Networks (MSGN) & The Competition

-MSG Networks (NYSE: MSGN) is one of 82 publicly-traded companies in the “MEDIA” industry, but how does it contrast to its rivals?
-We will compare MSG Networks to related businesses based on the strength of its dividends, analyst recommendations, institutional ownership, earnings, profitability, valuation and risk.
+MSG Networks (NYSE: MSGN) is one of 32 public companies in the “Cable & other pay television services” industry, but how does it compare to its peers?
+We will compare MSG Networks to similar businesses based on the strength of its analyst recommendations, profitability, valuation, institutional ownership, earnings, risk and dividends.

+83.2% of MSG Networks shares are owned by institutional investors.
+Comparatively, 56.1% of shares of all “Cable & other pay television services” companies are owned by institutional investors.
+18.4% of MSG Networks shares are owned by company insiders.
+Comparatively, 12.1% of shares of all “Cable & other pay television services” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

 Analyst Ratings

-This is a summary of current ratings for MSG Networks and its rivals, as provided by MarketBeat.
+This is a summary of recent ratings for MSG Networks and its peers, as provided by MarketBeat.

 |